-Workplace mask exemptions – what employers need to know.
+Mask exemptions – what you need to know

 New Alert Level 2 requirements bring greater complexity for employers.
 Testing, vaccinations and mask use are just some of the areas employers are now required to navigate, and while the rules seem clear at first glance, the issues become complex when employees are exempted.
 We explore some of the complexities of mask wearing exemptions in this article.